borgbase/docs.borgbase.com/index.md

 ---

-## Contribute and Customize
+## Open Source Sustainability

-Borg and most other tools we provide are fully open source.
-You can customize and improve them to a degree that wouldn't be possible with commercial products.
-Look at our [Github page](https://github.com/borgbase) for ongoing open source development.
+Borg and most other tools used around our service are fully open source.
+This is great because everyone can audit the source code and add improvements.
+But it also makes all of us responsible for keeping the ecosystem in good shape.

+By using *BorgBase* for your backups, you help us maintain our own open source offerings, like [Vorta](https://vorta.borgbase.com/), for the benefit of the whole community.
+See our [Github profile](https://github.com/borgbase) for current projects.

+In addition, you can choose to add a donation to the [Borg Backup project](https://github.com/borgbackup/borg) during checkout.
+All proceeds will go directly to [Thomas](https://github.com/ThomasWaldmann), the current lead maintainer to help him and others spend more time improving Borg Backup.